 In the specialisation study from the 3rd semester, in addition to the two specialisations media informatics and audio/video technology, an optional specialisation in the following subject areas is possible:

 - Digital game production: development of innovative multimedia products

 - Experimental media: media art, media design and digital-media technologies

 - Television production: creation, planning and production of TV content

-- Information visualisation: image conception and image design of information
+- Information visualisation: image conception and image design of complex data

 - Music theory and music production: technologies of media-music production